-In connection with the combination of Interbrew with Ambev in 2004, BRC, EPS, Rayvax and the Reference Shareholder entered into a shareholders' agreement on 2 March 2004 which provided for BRC and EPS to hold their interests in the Company's predecessor through the Reference Shareholder (except for approximately 130 million shares held directly or indirectly by EPS and approximately 37 million shares held directly by BRC as of 31 December 2015).
+In connection with the combination of Interbrew with Ambev in 2004, BRC, EPS, Rayvax and the Reference Shareholder entered into a shareholders' agreement on 2 March 2004 which provided for BRC and EPS to hold their interests in the Company's predecessor through the Reference Shareholder (except for approximately 134 million shares held directly or indirectly by EPS and approximately 29 million shares held directly by BRC based on the most recent shareholding disclosure received by the Company).
 The shareholders' agreement was amended and restated on 9 September 2009.
 On 18 December 2013, EPS contributed to EPS Participations its certificates in the Reference Shareholder and the shares it held in the Company's predecessor except for 100,000 shares.
 Immediately thereafter, EPS Participations joined the concert constituted by BRC, EPS, Rayvax and the Reference Shareholder and adhered to the shareholders' agreement.
 On 18 December 2014, the Reference Shareholder, EPS, EPS Participations, BRC and Rayvax entered into a new shareholders' agreement that replaced the previous shareholders' agreement of 2009.
 On 11 April 2016, the parties thereto entered into an amended and restated new shareholders' agreement (the 2016 Shareholders' Agreement).